MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 In the diagram:

 - A spoke VNet includes components to support an IaaS application comprised of virtual machines.
-- The IaaS application is a three-tier application comprised of two virtual machines for each tier—front end, application, and data.
+- The IaaS application is a three-tier application comprised of two virtual machines for each tier: front end, application, and data.
 - Each tier is contained within a dedicated subnet with a dedicated network security group.
 - Each virtual machine role is assigned to an application security group corresponding to its role.
 - Access to the application is provided through an Application Gateway contained in its own subnet.